galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 >>
 >>## Demonstration tools are the functional documentation
 >>
->>- At first login you will find the demonstration history ready to explore
+>>- At first login to a new Appliance, you will find the demonstration history ready to explore if you waited a minute for all the Conda activity to die down
+>>- It takes a minute or two to import because the dependencies for the ToolFactory must first be installed.
+>>- If it's not there, you can import it manually from Zenodo as described in the Welcome page text.

 >>
 >>- To explore an example, open the toolshed archive by clicking on the name, and select the `rerun` button from the expanded view
 >>    - The form that generated that tool will appear for you to examine